MGJvanGroeningen/gaia_oc_amd/README.md

 The method also employs the theoretical isochrone of the cluster, which defines the colour and magnitude of stars with the same age and initial chemical composition for different initial masses.
 Isochrone data can be downloaded from http://stev.oapd.inaf.it/cgi-bin/cmd.
 For the photometric system, use the option 'Gaia EDR3 (all Vegamags, Gaia passbands from ESA/Gaia website)'.
 By default, the code expects a 'isochrones.dat' file, containing the data for isochrones with various ages, in the data directory.

-Instead of manually downloading the isochrones, you can use
+Instead of manually downloading the isochrones, use

 `python download_isochrones.py`